gentooza/piResiduos/README.md

 ## License and copyright
 ```
- This file is part of PixResiduos.
+ This file is part of PiResiduos.

- Copyright 2021, Pixelada S. Coop.
-And.
+ Copyright 2017-2019, Pro Integra SL.
- Copyright 2023 Joaquín Cuéllar <joaquin (dot) cuellar (at) riseup (dot) net>
+ Copyright 2019-2022 Pixelada S. Coop.
+And. <info (at) pixelada (dot) org>

- PixResiduos is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by
+ Copyright 2023-2024 Joaquín Cuéllar <joa (dot) cuellar (at) riseup (dot) net>

- the Free Software Foundation, either version 3 of the License, or
+ PiResiduos is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
  (at your option) any later version.

- PixResiduos is distributed in the hope that it will
+ PiResiduos is distributed in the hope that it will
  be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
  GNU General Public License for more details.

  You should have received a copy of the GNU General Public License
- along with PixResiduos.
+ along with PiResiduos.
  If not, see <https://www.gnu.org/licenses/>.
 ```